 In secular psychology, mental health concerns are reduced to being only psychological and physiological in nature, but do not be mistaken; trauma, pain and suffering are also very much spiritual conditions.
 In my experience, trauma often pulls people away from God and faith.
 Pain tends to confuse the heart and allows for strongholds to develop which strains our walk with the Lord.
 Jesus taught us that this world is not ruled by God, and that spiritual warfare is the basis of our reality.
-To navigate this life in the meantime, we have to center our lives around the eternal to cultivate and foster meaning, direction, hope and faith, which is truly a constant battle.
+To navigate this life in the meantime, we have to center our lives and our mindset around the eternal to cultivate and foster meaning, direction, hope and faith, which is truly a constant battle.

 Lastly, Christianity is referred to as a "counter culture" and offers a completely different worldview.
 Therefore, seeking a sound Christian therapist who understands and respects your beliefs, values, morals, and worldview is necessary.

 "Enter through the narrow gate.
 For wide is the gate and broad is the road that leads

 to destruction, and many enter through it.
 But small is the gate and narrow the road that

 leads to life, and only a few find it."